Vyral/base-template/_posts/2022-06-03-how-to-effectively-leverage-people.md

 {% include pullquote.html %}

 **As you bring talent into your organization, follow the chart at 2:29 that says what talent is and what talent isn’t.** Specifically, focus on the talent you want in a role.
 You need someone who finds solutions, shares your goals, pushes you, and is continually raising the bar.
-You’ll find that your ability to scale your business will be that much quicker and better.
+If you find talented people, you'll find that you can scale your business that much quicker and better.

 As you’re looking to grow your team, I always find the people-leverage decision tree chart helpful.
 You can find it at 3:15 in the video above.
 It all starts with the initial question, “Do you have people to help you?”
 Depending on your answer, you go from there.&nbsp;